 Read more about the types of rheumatoid arthritis here.

-Rheumatoid arthritis symptoms can be mistaken for other conditions.
-Doctors work to rule out the potential of other illnesses when they are first alerted to possible signs of rheumatoid arthritis.
-Once these conditions have been ruled out, it makes it clearer to reach a rheumatoid arthritis diagnosis.
+RA symptoms (especially in early stages) can be mistaken for other conditions.
+Doctors work to rule out the potential of other illnesses when they are first alerted to possible signs of RA.
+Once these conditions have been ruled out, it makes it easier to reach a RA diagnosis.
 Some of these conditions include:

-Due to the ambiguous nature of many rheumatoid arthritis diagnoses, researchers are continually looking for links and similarities between disease symptoms and patients’ genetics and medical histories.
-While diagnosing rheumatoid arthritis is difficult and can be complicated, the most important thing is to detect symptoms early and begin treatment as soon as possible.
+Due to the ambiguous nature of many RA diagnoses, researchers are continually looking for links and similarities between disease symptoms and patients’ genetics and medical histories.
+While diagnosing RA is difficult and can be complicated, the most important thing is to detect symptoms early and begin treatment as soon as possible.